Mbappe to turn down Real switch and stay at PSG

 He is Ligue 1's leading scorer with 25 goals and provided a further 17 assists in 34 games as PSG won the domestic title with four games to spare.

-PSG boss Mauricio Pochettino had said on Friday he had no idea where Mbappe would play his club football next season.
+PSG boss Mauricio Pochettino said on Friday he had no idea where Mbappe would play his club football next season.

 "I hope Kylian is still here for many years to come but I also can't lie.
 I don't know what is going to happen," said the former Tottenham boss.